binerogroup/documentation/_sources/networking/load-balancer/ssl-termination.rst.txt

 The headers are available from the "listener details" tab when setting up the load balancer (or by editing the listener).

-We recommend adding the headers when setting up a load balancer as it implies very little overhead to do so and the information is useful.
+We recommend adding the headers when setting up a load balancer as it implies little overhead to do so and the information is useful.

 Requiring HTTPS
 ---------------